Azure/autorest.typescript/packages/typespec-test/test/translator/generated/typespec-ts/README.md

-# Azure TextTranslation REST client library for JavaScript
+# Azure Translator REST client library for JavaScript

 Text translation is a cloud-based REST API feature of the Translator service that uses neural machine translation technology to enable quick and accurate source-to-target text translation